 And so enforcing the law is disincentivizing people to break it.

-And that's, you know, some of the very learned people on this have said if the United States ever really commenced on an immigration policy of simply enforcing existing law, that alone would reduce in significant number the people illegally entering the country or trying to.
+And that's, you know, some of the very learned people on this have said if the United States ever really commenced on an immigration policy of simply enforcing existing law, that that alone would reduce in a significant number the people illegally entering the country or trying to.

-If they know the law is going to be enforced, and if they know they're going to be sent back if they're caught, they may not show up in the first place.
+If they know the law is going to be enforced and if they know they're going to be sent back if they're caught, they may not show up in the first place.

 And that's why, you know, Mexico wants to get rid of whoever's coming here.

-But Mexico is constantly on the side of people here illegally being able to stay.
+It's sad, but Mexico is constantly on the side of people here illegally being able to stay.

-I mean, because we're told the people coming at the cream of the crop, they're productive, they're able to work, why wouldn't Mexico want them?
+I mean, because we're told the people coming at a cream of the crop, they're productive, they're able to work.

 But Mexico doesn't.